-There’s no fool-proof way to keep the kids healthy, especially if you ever want to leave the house, but I hope that these tips give you some clear ways to reduce germs in kids.
-And of course: Stay home if anyone is sick!
+There’s no fool-proof way to keep kids healthy, but I hope that these simple tips give you some clear ways to reduce germs in kids—especially when colds and the flu is going around.

 Kids put everything into their mouths, including their hands, which can make it seem impossible to keep them from getting all of the germs everywhere that you go.
 And while it’s for sure a logistical challenge, having a plan in place for when you’re out in public traveling, playing at the library, going to daycare, and more can reassure you that you’re at least trying to keep them clean.